Why crowdfunding may not work as well for elementary schools

 Crowdfunding Doesn’t Offer Student Incentives to Fundraise

-In order to achieve the best possible primary school fundraiser results, students need to be motivated extrinsically.
+Students must be motivated extrinsically to achieve the best possible primary school fundraiser results.
 Campaigns that offer prize incentive programs encourage students to get parents and other family members involved in selling so they can win prizes.
 This is the main engine that drives a typical school fundraising campaign.
-Crowdfunding simply can’t offer the needed incentives.
+Crowdfunding can’t offer the needed incentives.

 Author Bio